AdobeDocs/audience-manager.sv-SE/help/using/reporting/audience-optimization-reports/metadata-files-intro/metadata-file-contents.md

 # Innehållsformat för metadatafiler{#content-format-for-metadata-files}

-Formatera innehållet i metadatafilen för målgruppsoptimering enligt dessa specifikationer.
+Formatera innehållet i Audience Optimization-metadatafilen enligt dessa specifikationer.

 ## Syntax {#syntax}

 Följande syntax definierar strukturen för välformaterat innehåll i en metadatafil.
-Obs! *Kursiv* anger en variabelplatshållare.
+Obs! *kursiv* anger en variabelplatshållare.

-**Syntax:**  *innehålls-ID* | *namn* | *-1*
+**Syntax:**  *content ID* |  *name* |  *-1*

 <!--In the contents syntax, you'll notice a parent ID variable.
 Don't confuse it with the parent ID used in the [metadata file name](../../../reporting/audience-optimization-reports/metadata-files-intro/metadata-file-names.md).
 These 2 variables seem similar, but they represent different things.
 In the file name, the parent ID corresponds to a category like "campaign" (ID 1), "placement" (ID 3), or "tactic" (ID 9), etc. In the file body:-->